In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings.

 When a specific email address bounces multiple times, email addresses become known as repeat bouncers.
 These can be determined by soft, hard bounces, and blocked (Refer to Rules below).
 Repeat bouncers are automatically unsubscribed.

-Because bouncing can cause deliverability problems, Communications Professional uses the following rules to evaluate bounce status and suppress the email address when it reaches the repeat bouncer status.
+Because bouncing can cause deliverability problems, Informz uses the following rules to evaluate bounce status and suppress the email address when it reaches the repeat bouncer status.
 Note that these rules draw on data from the past 90 days of mailing activity.

 - After three consecutive hard bounces, a subscriber’s delivery format is automatically switched to Text.